Chancellor Merkel 'pop-up' campaigns on streets ahead of vote

 On the smartphone screen, Merkel, wearing a red suit and smiling broadly, appears to speak out of the poster and says: "Germany is doing well today but we cannot take this for granted.
 I want us to be successful in the future together."

-Merkel's campaign manager Hermann Groehe said he hoped the new app would help mobilise more voters to support her conservatives in what he said would be a "tight race".
+Merkel's campaign manager Hermann Groehe said he hoped the new app would help mobilize more voters to support her conservatives in what he said would be a "tight race".

 (Reporting by Sophie Duvernoy, editing by Gareth Jones and Ralph Boulton)